OtaNix-ry/home-server-workshop/slides/presentation.typ

 #grid(columns: (1fr,) * 2, gutter: 1em)[
   Finally, let's install NixOS on the disk! #emoji.rocket

   `nixos-install` downloads and copies packages and is the most resource intensive part in the process.
-At least 2GB of ram is recommended#footnote[Sometimes you need to #link("https://nixos.wiki/wiki/NixOS_Installation_Guide#Create_swap_file")[create a temporary SWAP file] to even build the system configuration].
+At least 2GB of ram is recommended#footnote[If you have problems with memory usage, try #link("https://nixos.wiki/wiki/NixOS_Installation_Guide#Create_swap_file")[creating a temporary SWAP file] to build the system configuration].
 ][
   #text(18pt)[
     ```sh